-- P "Pass."
+P "Pass."
 This grade is given when students select the pass option and under the traditional grading policy would receive a grade of C- or above.
-The "P" grade is also recorded for students who successfully complete the requirements of any course which uses only the Pass/Fail grading system. - W "Officially withdrawn"
+The "P" grade is also recorded for students who successfully complete the requirements of any course which uses only the Pass/Fail grading system.

+W "Officially withdrawn"

-3. Pass Option
+2. Pass Option

 After the freshman year, students may elect to take certain courses on a pass basis.
-The purpose of this option is to encourage students to take courses outside their major areas or in fields with which they are unfamiliar, in order to get broader exposure to the liberal arts without being penalized by a possible low grade.
+The purpose of this option is to encourage students to take courses outside their major or in fields with which they are unfamiliar, in order to get broader exposure to the liberal arts without the risk of a low grade negatively impacting their GPA.
 Regulations governing this option are as follows:

-- A. Only four such options may be exercised while attending Sterling, no more than one per semester and only after the freshman year.
-(Courses which only assign the pass/fail letter grades do not count toward the total of four such courses that students may elect.); - B. Students on academic probation are not eligible to exercise this option; - C. The option may not be used for courses in a student's major discipline or in any courses which may be outside the discipline but are required for minor or in the teacher certification program; - D. Students should indicate their desire to exercise this option when first enrolling in a particular course.
-No change will be allowed in the selection of the Pass Option after the initial 10 day drop/add period; - E. When signing up for a course on a pass basis, students may indicate a desire to take a proposed grade rather than the "pass."
-If the student receives the desired grade, this grade is automatically recorded on the transcript rather than the "pass."
+- A. A maximum of four courses may be taken with this option from Sterling College; no more than one per semester. - B. Courses that only assign pass/fail grades do not count toward the maximum; - C. Students on academic probation are not eligible; - D. This option may not be used for courses in a student's major, minor, or in the teacher certification program, nor for a course needed to meet a Basic Skills requirement; - E. Students should indicate their desire to exercise this option when first enrolling in a particular course.
+No change will be allowed in the selection of the Pass Option after the drop/add deadline.
+Consult the Academic Catalog for the specific date; - F. A student earning a grade of C- or higher will have a "P" recorded on the transcript.
+Lower grades (D+, D, D-, and F) will be recorded on the transcript; - G. When enrolling in a course with the Pass Option, students may indicate a desire to take a specified letter grade rather than the "P".
+If the student earns the desired grade, this grade is recorded on the transcript rather than the "P".
+This course still counts toward the maximum of four courses.